mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 First, you can use them to choose where to apply.
 Use both sites to generate an ordered list of schools based on overall ranking and ranking in your area of interest.
-Merge those lists together and use the result as a filter out schools further.
+Merge those lists together and use the result as a starting point from which to filter schools further.

 Second, if you have multiple offers of admission, you can use their relative rankings overall and in your specific field as one factor among many to help you choose which to accept.

-In neither case should you spend too much time worrying them.
+In neither case should you spend too much time worrying about rankings.